Bon: Teachings

 According to Samuel, the teachings of Bon closely resemble those of Tibetan Buddhism, especially those of the Nyingma school.
 Bon monasticism has also developed a philosophical and debate tradition which is modelled on the tradition of the Gelug school.
 Like Buddhism, Bon teachings see the world as a place of suffering and seek spiritual liberation.
 They teach karma and rebirth as well as the six realms of existence found in Buddhism.

 Bon lamas and monks fill similar roles as those of Tibetan Buddhist lamas and the deities and rituals of Bon often resemble Buddhist ones, even if their names and iconography differ in other respects.
 For example, the Bon deity Phurba is almost the same deity as Vajrakilaya, while Chamma closely resembles Tara.

 Per Kværne writes that, at first glance, Bon "appear to be nearly indistinguishable from Buddhism with respect to its doctrines, monastic life, rituals, and meditational practices."
 However, both religions agree that they are distinct, and a central distinction is that Bon's source of religious authority is not the Indian Buddhist tradition, but what it considers to be the eternal religion which it received from Zhangzhung (in Western Tibet) and ultimately derives from land called Tazik where Tonpa Shenrab lived, ruled as king and taught Bon.
 Bon also includes many rituals and concerns that are not as common in Tibetan Buddhism.
 Many of these are worldly and pragmatic, such as divination rituals, funerary rituals that are meant to guide a deceased person's consciousness to higher realms and appeasing local deities through ransom rituals.

 In the Bon worldview, the term "Bon" means “truth,” “reality,” and “the true doctrine.”
-The Bon religion, which is revealed by enlightened beings, provides ways of dealing with the mundane world as well as a path to spiritual liberation.
+The Bon religion, which is revealed by enlightened beings,[Much like Jainism] provides ways of dealing with the mundane world as well as a path to spiritual liberation.
 Bon doctrine is generally classified in various ways, including the "nine ways" and the four portals and the fifth, the treasury.